balihoo/blambda/README.md

 ## create a new AWS Lambda function:
 `blambda new new_thing`
-will get you a directory called 'new_thing' containing new_thing.py and new_thing.json The json file is your manifest, which can look like:
+will get you a directory called 'new_thing' containing new_thing.py and new_thing.json you can provide`--runtime coffee` to create a new coffee script function.

+The json file is your manifest, which can look like:
 ```
 {